tacofoundation/mrio/docs/en/specification/multidimensional-geotiff-specification.md

   <figcaption style="text-align: center"><b>Figure 2:</b>Visual comparison of the effects of different `md:pattern` strategies.</figcaption>
 </figure>

-By default, `mrio` assigns band descriptions (also known as band names) following the GDAL GeoTIFF convention.
-These descriptions are stored in the `TIFFTAG_GDAL_METADATA` XML tag.
+By default, `mrio` assigns band descriptions (also known as band names) following the GDAL GeoTIFF convention when the `md:blockzsize` is set to 1.These descriptions are stored in the `TIFFTAG_GDAL_METADATA` XML tag.
 The band descriptions set names based on the `md:coordinates` key-value pairs.
 For example, given a Sentinel-2 5D array with the `md:pattern` of `product time band y x -> (band product time) y x`, the resulting band descriptions will be:

 ```
 band[0]__product[0]__time[0] # B01__boa__20210101